 Note from the Editor: On August 19, 1951, Emiliano Salvador was born in Puerto Padre, a municipality and city in the Las Tunas Province of Cuba.
 On a day like today, he would be celebrating his 60th birthday.
 One of the most influencial musicians of his generation in Cuba, Emiliano Salvador is revered as a giant around the world.
 His pianistic vision permeates and embodies Cuban music and Afro-Cuban jazz.

-10 years ago, Chico Alvarez Peraza wrote this article, filling up a void in the online world.
-There was almost nothing written about Emiliano on the World Wide Web.
-As a tribute to his memory, and as a celebration of his life and his musical legacy, we now present an updated version of that article written in July of 2001.
-Read on and enjoy!
+On July 2001, Chico Alvarez Peraza wrote this article, filling up a void in the online world.
+There was almost nothing written about Emiliano on the World Wide Web at that time.
+10 years after, as a tribute to his memory, and as a celebration of his life and his musical legacy, we now present an updated version of that article.

 Nueva Vision: Emiliano Salvador